IIIF/api/source/presentation/4.0/index.md

 ##### backgroundColor

 The color to render as the background for a Canvas or Scene.

+The value of the `backgroundColor` property _MUST_ be an integer representing a color after parsing as a hexidecimal value.
+For example 0 is black, and 16777215 (or FFFFFF in hex) is white.

+**Question** Is this correct?
+Or should it be alpha,r,g,b instead?
+Or something else?

 {% include api/code_header.html %}
 ``` json-doc